Background

 When a dispute arises, having an employment contract that is clear, detailed, and legally sound can provide invaluable assistance to courts who decide whether a term of employment or other employment law provision was violated.

-Even in an “at will” employment jurisdiction like New York state, employment agreements can be useful.
-Employment law defines “at will” employment as employment that can be terminated at any time, without or without prior notice to the employee, so long as there is no discrimination in the termination decision.
+Even in an “at-will” employment jurisdiction like New York state, employment agreements can be useful.
+Employment law defines “at-will” employment as employment that can be terminated at any time, without or without prior notice to the employee, so long as there is no discrimination in the termination decision.

 Speak with Lawyer For Business and our team of experienced employment lawyers to start creating employment contracts for your business.

-Types of Agreements We Can Help with
+Types of Agreements We Can Help With

 There are a variety of employment agreements your business may need to operate effectively and confidently.
 The employment contract lawyers with Lawyer For Business will work with you to draft agreements covering the full scope of your employment relationships with your workers.